functionland/docs/docs/pinning-service/ipfs-pinning-service-api.md

 ### Authentication

 To authenticate with Functionland through the Pinning Services API spec, you'll first need to have an `accessToken`.
-You can create this API token on the [Fula Keys Page](https://cloud.fx.land/) (Invite-Only as of this date)
+You can create this API token on the [Fula Cloud Page](https://cloud.fx.land/) (FREE 20GB pinning!)

-When you create a new API key, you'll need to take note of the JWT ([JSON Web Token](https://jwt.io/)) token that's shown to you immediately after creation.
-This JWT is specific to the API key and shares the same permissions.

-If you ever revoke the API key for this JWT, this JWT will no longer be valid for authenticating to the Pinning Services API.
+If you ever revoke the API key, it will no longer be valid for authenticating to the Pinning Services API.

 **Configuring Functionland Fula in the IPFS Desktop App**